As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Sound technology has reached incredible heights in recent years.
 From the simple stereo systems, we are now talking of 3D audio experiences with Dolby Atmos.
 This audio format is slowly but surely changing the way we watch movies, listen to music, and enjoy gaming in the comfort of our homes.

 In this article, we’ll expound on what exactly Dolby Atmos is, how it works, and what you require to be able to experience Atmos sound.
-We’ll also narrow in on Atmos for soundbars, home theaters, headphones and gaming hoping to eventually help you decide whether Dolby Atmos is really worth your time and money.
+We’ll also narrow in on Atmos for soundbars (read my article), home theaters, headphones and gaming hoping to eventually help you decide whether Dolby Atmos is really worth your time and money.
 Let’s begin.

 What Exactly Is Dolby Atmos?

 Dolby Atmos is an audio format that picks out unique sounds in a movie or game and outputs the audio through specific speakers in the home theater layout.
 Unlike other audio systems where the recorded sounds are relayed through all speakers, Atmos arranges specific object-based audio to be transmitted through particular speakers that emulate that object’s real-life spatial occurrence.